 Soup: Liver Dumplings

 Soup with liver dumplings, aka Leberknödel Suppe, is such a traditional German soup that brings back so many memories.
+I remember my Mutti serving this and me always being surprised how good it tasted even though it was liver!
 Served with some nice fresh crusty homemade artisan bread, it makes a nice light supper.

 A typically Bavarian soup, this is usually made with beef or calves liver and a strongly flavored beef broth.